Singapore Math. (Grades 2-5) The Singapore Math curriculum was selected by Craig School as a comprehensive program that meets the following criteria:

 Critical Thinking.
 The Problem of the Day is presented at the beginning of math class for 7th and 8th grade students.
 The problem is often a word problem that focuses on logical reasoning based on number patterns or sequences and students are reinforced for correct responses.

 7th and 8th Grade Math.
 Students in the 7th and 8th grades use pre-algebra and algebra textbooks supplemented by work sheets.
 A host of creative exercises accompanies the textbook lessons.
-For example, students built a “Geo Town” using geometric solids; a string art exercise demonstrated that circles in different designs could be created by straight lines; pictures of landscapes were collected and used to help students calculate slopes; and “March Madness” provided a lesson in probability.
+For example, students built a “Geo Town” using geometric solids; a string art exercise demonstrated that circles in different designs could be created by straight lines; pictures of landscapes were collected and used to help students calculate slopes; and “March Madness” provided a lesson in probability, measurement, (standard & metric), measures of cenral tendency.
 The curriculum at this level is designed to prepare students for high school math.

 Reference Sheets and Binders.
-Craig math teachers have developed extensive reference and resource materials from a second grade math level through to algebra that utilize the same terminology as the Singapore Math program.
-The resource sheets are available on the school server and are also laminated and kept in a binder for easy reference.
+Craig math teachers have developed extensive reference and resource materials from a second grade math level through to algebra.
+The resource sheets are available on the school serveras well as kept in a binder for easy reference.
 Teachers are continually updating and redesigning these materials.

 Students also have math binders with reference sheets that are color coded according to a workbook chapter.
-Because the sheets are laminated, the student may solve a problem by writing directly on the sheet.
+Because the sheets are inserted into separate sheet protectors, the student may solve a problem by writing directly on the sheet.
 The system works well for place value.
-The binders also keep the student’s math vocabulary lists and most homework pages.
+The binders also keep the student’s math vocabulary lists and most homework worksheet pages.